kalaspuff/tomodachi/README.rst

 AWS (Amazon Web Services) SNS+SQS, etc. It's designed to be extendable to make use of any type of transport layer available.

-Tomodachi (友達) means friends, since microservices wouldn't make sense on their own and need to have a friend to communicate. 😍 👬 👭 👫
+Tomodachi (友達) means friends - microservices wouldn't make sense on their own and need to have a friend to communicate. 😍 👬 👭 👫

 Installation via pip